fnandot/fnandot/README.md

 On my free time 🥳 I love to travel ✈️ and learning about science ⚛ divulgation.

+## My principles

+- 🧑‍💻 Write the code for your colleagues, not for machines.
+- 🛠️ Pick the right tool for the right job, don't reinvent the wheel.
+- 🤷‍♀️ Don’t solve a problem that doesn’t exist.
+- 🫂 Listen.
+Inspire.
+Learn.
+Share.
+- 🚀 Don’t walk alone, the mankind didn't get to the moon by only one person.
+- 🥑 Be pragmatic, solve it and then iterate.

 ## Interests

 + 🧑‍🔬 Science Divulgation